ldcrane/ldcrane.github.io/_pages/about.md

 ---

-I am a principal economist at the Federal Reserve Board, working on nontraditional data, machine learning, NLP, labor markets, and search & matching.
+I am a principal economist at the Federal Reserve Board working on nontraditional data, machine learning, NLP, labor markets, and search & matching.

 This is a personal website.
 Any results or conclusions in the research presented on this website are my own and do not necessarily represent the view of the Federal Reserve System.